WILDFLOWER HOME PAGE SEARCH BY PLANT NAME PINK/RED/ORANGE FLOWERS CONTACT US

 Castilleja

 Canyons, grasslands.
 Spring.
-Castilleja chromosa's vivid red color comes from the modified leaves, the "bracts"; the flowers are narrow, green tubes projecting outward at about 12, 3, 6, and 9 o'clock in the photograph at left.
-Below, the curved filament of the stamen is topped by hanging, bulbous anther.
+Castilleja chromosa's vivid red color is not the flower color; it is the color of the modified leaves, the "bracts".
+The flowers in Castilleja chromosa (as in all other Castilleja) are actually very inconspicuous narrow, green tubes that can be seen projecting outward in the photograph at left at about 12, 3, 6, and 9 o'clock.
+In the photograph below, the curved, hanging, bulbous stigma projects from the green tubular flower.

 |